 - enhance academic, personal, and social success

-Each of the first-year halls is staffed with a live-in resident director (RD) and 14 resident assistants (RAs, who are upperlevel students).
-All first-year halls are three stories high and offer suite-style living.
+Each of the first-year halls is staffed with a live-in Lead Coordinator (LC) and 17 resident assistants (RAs, who are upper-level students).
+All first-year halls are five stories high.

 Each room is furnished with:

 And is equipped with:

 - multi-purpose rooms with study and recreational space